-- 18. (1) The following staff members qualify for a cell phone allowance - - (a) the chief executive officer; - (b) a head of a department recommended by the chief executive officer, with the approval of the Council and the Minister. - (2) A cell phone purchased or made available by the Council to a staff member may not exceed a value of N\$3 000. - (3) A cell phone purchased by the Council and allocated to a staff member remains the property of the Council and that cell phone must be returned to the Council in good repair when the relevant staff member becomes disqualified for a cell phone allowance or where such staff member's service is ended. - (4) A staff member to whom a cell phone has been allocated must take proper care of such cell phone at all times. - (5) A staff member to whom a cell phone is allocated must keep that cell phone with him or her during working hours, and make the cell phone number available to the Council and to the public when requested.
+- 18. (1) The following staff members qualify for a cell phone allowance -

+- (a) the chief executive officer;

+- (b) a head of a department; and

+- No. 4345 - (c) staff members recommended by the chief executive officer, with the approval of the management committee and the Minister

+(2) A cell phone purchased or made available by the Council to a staff member must not exceed a value of N\$ 3 000.

+(3) A cell phone purchased by the Council and allocated to a staff member remains the property of the Council and that cell phone must be returned to the Council in good repair when the relevant staff member becomes disqualified for a cell phone allowance or where such staff member's service is ended.

+(4) A staff member to whom a cell phone has been allocated must take proper care of such cell phone at all times.

+(5) A staff member to whom a cell phone is allocated must keep that cell phone with him or her during working hours, and make the cell phone number available to the Council and to the public when requested.

-- (6) The Council must pay the relevant contract charges relating to such cell phone allowance and pay the monthly airtime charges in which the airtime charges must not exceed - (a) N\$350 for the chief executive officer; and - (b) an amount approved by the Council for the head of departments. - (7) The Council must settle the amount paid for the cell phone, the contract fees and the airtime with the relevant service providers and no amount in this regard may be paid out to the staff member concerned. - (8) The cell phone allowance does not form part of a staff member's salary. - (9) The cell phone allowance is only allocated for official purposes and is not payable during a period of unpaid leave.
+(6) The Council must pay the relevant contract charges relating to such cell phone allowance and pay the monthly airtime charges which airtime charges must not exceed-

+(a) N\$500.00 for the chief executive officer;

+(b) N\$375.00 for the head of departments; and

+(c) an amount approved by the Minister for staff members, referred to in subrule 1 (c).

+(7) The Council must settle the amount paid for the cell phone, the contract fees and the airtime with the relevant service providers and no amount in this regard may be paid out to the staff member concerned.

+(8) The cell phone allowance does not form part of a staff member's salary.

+(9) The cell phone allowance is only allocated for official purposes and is not payable during a period of unpaid leave.